raed667/Tunisian_Name_Generator/README.md

 This can be usefull in many ways..

-(Around 81000000 combinations can be generated.
+(Around 81000000 combinations can be generated)

-Two GET methods are available:
+One GET method is available:

-*   Get a random name [lab.raed.tn/tounsi/random/](http://lab.raed.tn/tounsi/random/).*   Get a male or a female name by specifying the gender ?g=M / ?g=F at [http://lab.raed.tn/tounsi/gender](http://lab.raed.tn/tounsi/gender.php).
+*   Get a random name [lab.raed.it/php/tounsi/random/](https://lab.raed.it/php/tounsi/random/).*

+*   (Get a male or a female name by specifying the gender ?g=M / ?g=F)

 This method will return a JSON string with a 'Name', a 'Lastname', a 'Gender' and 'Phone' parameter.